thoughtbot/griddler/README.md

 end
 ```

-The contents of the `email` object passed into your process method is an object
+The contents of the `email` object passed into your process method is a
-that responds to:
+`Griddler::Email` instance that responds to:

 * `.to`
 * `.from`